 I was pretty discouraged at not finding any death record.
 But on my last day in Lansing, I started thinking about what other documentation would list a person's parents, and I wondered about a marriage certificate.
 I had found one source that said John and Isabella were married in Wayne County, so I started hunting.
 Lo and Behold!
 There is both a religious and a civil record recorded in Wayne County on June 13, 1833.
 This information was recorded by the Works Progress Administration (WPA) in 1936 as part of the Vital Records Project of Michigan (a copy of what I found is attached on my research website).
 Because all this happened before Michigan was a state, the actual record, if it still exists, is somewhere in a Detroit storage room.
 Should I admit that I have my hopes pinned on this slim chance?

-Isabella is my other mystery woman.
-I know Elizabeth Gillespie (see O Pioneer!) belongs to our family.
-But I don't know that about Isabella.
-But I do know this.
-John Greer and Isabella Gillespie Greer were officially registerd as Oakland County Pioneers in 1903, interestingly AFTER they both had died.
+And here's one other little thing: John Greer and Isabella Gillespie Greer were officially registered as Oakland County Pioneers in 1903, interestingly AFTER they both had died.
 Although some have survived, the original forms for Greer's application are not found at the Oakland County Pioneer and Historical Society.
 Clearly one of their many descendants recognized they were pioneers and made sure they were registered.
 More Michigan pioneers.
 More history than we ever knew....